zheng0xd/JATIC-internal-docs/docs/program-info/supported-applications.md

 CV classification and OD were chosen as the initial AI tasks for the program due to their wide use use across the DoD in many diverse operational contexts, including satellite imagery, medical imagery, and object detection on UAVs, and autonomous vehicles.

-Throughout these operational contexts, the underlying AI models often had very similiar underlying architectures, which suggested the possibility of a common set of tools to test across these domains.
+Throughout these operational contexts, the underlying AI models often had very similar underlying architectures, which suggested the possibility of a common set of tools to test across these domains.

 ### For limiting to AI model testing